NathanEid/GCP-Project/README.md

 ![image](https://user-images.githubusercontent.com/40915944/214639904-1999531f-aaa5-4794-af12-93c4e8e7ffa2.png)

-4. Now the environment is ready to Create Kubernetes deployments and services by the Kubernetes .yaml files by using commands like:
+4. Now the environment is ready to Create Kubernetes deployments and services by the Kubernetes .yaml files redis.yaml that biuld the deployment and service for the backend redis, and pythonApp.yaml to build the deployment and the load balancer service by using commands like:
     - kubectl apply -f redis.yaml
     - kubectl apply -f pythonAPP.yaml